ucsdlib/library-bash/_episodes/01-intro-shell.md

 The next step is to manipulate files.

-Navigate to the `shell-data` directory in the pre-circulated data directory.
+Navigate to the `data` directory in the pre-circulated data directory.

 ~~~
-cd shell-data
+cd data
 ~~~
 {: .bash}

-In here there is a copy of Jonathan Swift's *Gulliver's Travels* downloaded from Project Gutenberg. type `ls -lh` and hit enter to see details of this file.
+In here there is a copy of Jonathan Swift's *Gulliver's Travels* downloaded from Project Gutenberg along with other files we will cover later.
+Type `ls -lh` and hit enter to see details of this file.

 ~~~
 ls -lh